DavidSaldivia/antupy/docs/source/variable_system.rst

 The ``antupy`` variable system
 ================================
-``antupy`` works in its core with a Unit management module ``units``, which include the class ``Unit`` compatible with the SI unit system.
-From this, three type of variables are possible.
+``antupy`` works in its core with a Unit management module ``units``, which include the class ``Unit`` mostly compatible with the SI unit system.
+From this, two classes are built.
 The ``Var`` class to manage single variables in the form of ``(value:float, unit:str)`` structure.
 The ``Array`` class for structures in the form of ``(array:np.ndarray, unit:str)``.

 The ``Var`` class is used to represent scalar values, while the ``Array`` class is used for vectors or time series data.
 Both classes are designed to handle units and conversions seamlessly, allowing for easy manipulation of physical quantities in simulations.

 The ``Var`` class
 -------------------
-The ``Var`` class is a simple representation of a variable with a value and a unit.
+The :py:class:`~antupy.core.Var` class is a simple representation of a variable with a value and a unit.
 It allows for basic arithmetic operations, unit conversions, and comparisons.
 The class ensures that operations between variables are consistent in terms of units, providing a robust framework for handling physical quantities.

-.. autoclass:: antupy.core.Var
+.. autoclass:: antupy.Var
     :members:

 Using the ``Var`` class